FairRootGroup/DDS/documentation/TS-DDS.md

 * A task is defined by a user with a set of props and rules.
 * Each task will have a dedicated DDS watchdog process.

+#### Collection
+* A set of tasks that have to be executed on the same physical computing node.

+#### Group
+* A container for tasks and collection.
+* Only main group can contain other groups.
+* Only for groups number of times a group has to be executed is defined.

 ### Topo File

 ~~~~~~~~~~~~~